souradeep-das/mutate-execution-specs/README.md

 ```
 [tool.mutmut]
 paths_to_mutate = [ "src/ethereum/frontier/" ]
-tests_dir = "tests/frontier/"
+tests_dir = ["tests/frontier/"]
 debug=true
 ```

 Here, paths_to_mutate and tests_dir have been setup to work for the `frontier` fork.
 Setting `debug=true` is optional.
+For running on a different fork - replace <frontier> with the specific fork name.

 7. Copy other files and directories that the mutated code will depend on.

 ```
-mkdir -p mutants/ && cp src/ mutants/src/
+mkdir -p mutants/src && cp -r src/* mutants/src/
 ```

 ### c.
 Patch